top image

 • Adi Ashkenazi, Senior Lecturer, Tel Aviv University, Israel

-• Angela B. Grommet, Postdoc, Karolinska Institute, Stockholm, Sweden
+• Angela B. Grommet, Assistant Professor, Chalmers University of Technology, Sweden

 • Ariel Ganz, Postdoc, Stanford University, CA, USA

-• Ayala Allon, Data Scientist, retrain.ai, NY, NY, USA
+• Ayala Allon, Senior Data Scientist, retrain.ai, NY, USA

 • Claudia Ciotir, Collection Manager, Canadian Clonal Genebank (CCGB) at the Harrow Research and Development (HRDC) Centre, ON, Canada